Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Methodology

 where $\beta$ denotes a trade-off coefficient, and $\boldsymbol{\mu}(\cdot), \boldsymbol{\sigma}(\cdot) \in \mathbb{R}^M$ denote the vector of predictive means and standard deviations of $M$ GP models.
 Correspondingly, for PMT-MOBO, the task-aware acquisition function in (\ref{eq: task-acquisition}) becomes:

-For an expensive multi-objective optimization problem with a total evaluation budget $T$, the goal is to obtain a set of solutions $\mathbf{X}_T \subset \mathcal{X}$ that approximates the true Pareto Set $\mathcal{X}^*$.
+For an EMOP with a total evaluation budget $T$, the goal is to obtain a set of solutions $\mathbf{X}_T \subset \mathcal{X}$ that approximates the true Pareto Set $\mathcal{X}^*$.
 Following the analysis technique~\cite{parego-2}, this goal can be quantified using the notion of \emph{Bayes Regret}, which evaluates the quality of the obtained solution set with respect to random preference vectors.

 \begin{definition}[\textbf{Bayes Regret}] Given a preference distribution \( p(\boldsymbol{\lambda}) \) over preference vectors, the Bayes regret of a solution set \( \mathbf{X}_T \) is defined as:

 where Pareto Set $\mathcal{X}^*$ includes all the Pareto-optimal solutions $\mathbf{x}_{\boldsymbol{\lambda}}^*=\argmin_{x\in \mathcal{X}} \mathfrak{s}_{\boldsymbol{\lambda}}(F(\mathbf{x})), \forall \boldsymbol{\lambda}\in\Lambda$. \end{definition}